Complex Medical Help (CMH)

 Life Runs Better Unleaded.
 Keep a healthy home thatʼs lead-safe.
 For more information on lead poisoning, call 1 877-LEADSAFE (1-877-532-3723) or go to the Ohio Department of Healthʼs Childhood Lead Poisoning information page here.

-Below is a file that provides you with valuable resources on Ashtabula County's Prescription Drop-Off Locations
+Below is a file that provides you with the locations of Ashtabula County's Prescription Drop-Off sites.

 Call (440) 576-6010, option 2, for the Nursing Department during normal business hours for vaccine information, clinics list, or an appointment.